aerobless/StrangeDungeonVR/docs/index.md

 ### 0.3 (next version)
 * ...
+* Added mini skybox to starting tile.
+Removed the main skybox and set camera background to black.
+This improves performance and reduces visbility of geometry placement errors.
+* Added lockable doors.
+The doors in the prison room can now be opened with a key.
 * Added 5 types of chests that can contain loot bundle rewards.
 Chests types are equally, randomly spawned for now.
 * Added logic for chests that can be opened with a key to find the sweet loot inside.
 * Enemies now have footstep sounds.
 This makes them less likely to sneak up on you.